Tunneling time problem: At the intersection of quantum mechanics, classical probability theory and special relativity: The OCS as a combination of two inseparable coherent alternative subprocesses

-The main idea of the alternative approach \cite{Ch6,Ch1,Ch2,Ch3,Ch4} is to represent the OCS, for any semitransparent potential barrier $V(x)$, as a complex quantum process consisting of two inseparable alternative subprocesses -- transmission and reflection.
-For any value of $k$ the total stationary wave function $\Psi_{tot}(x;k)$ (\ref{1}) is implied can be uniquely presented as a coherent superposition of two subprocess wave functions to describe these subprocesses at all stages of scattering, each of these functions having one incoming and one outgoing waves 'causally' matched to each other at some spatial point.
+The alternative approach \cite{Ch6,Ch1,Ch2,Ch3} represents the OCS, for any semitransparent potential barrier $V(x)$ and function $\mathcal{A}(k)$, as a complex quantum process consisting of two inseparable but indirectly distinguishable subprocesses -- transmission and reflection.
+For this purpose the total stationary wave function $\Psi_{tot}(x;k)$ (\ref{1}) is decomposed, for any value of $k$, into a coherent superposition of two SWFs $\psi_{tr}(x;k)$ and $\psi_{ref}(x;k)$ that describe, respectively, the transmission and reflection subprocesses in all spatial regions.
+The uniqueness of this decomposition is provided by physically motivated requirements imposed on the SWFs.

-Let $\psi_{tr}(x;k)$ and $\psi_{ref}(x;k)$ be the searched-for subprocess wave functions to describe transmission and reflection, respectively; in $\psi_{tr}(x;k)$ ($\psi_{ref}(x;k)$) the incident wave is matched to the transmitted (reflected) one at some joining point.
-Thus, the program of searching for these functions is reduced in fact to finding two incident waves that are matched causally to the corresponding (known) outgoing ones and, besides, obey the condition $\psi_{tr}(x;k)+\psi_{ref}(x;k)=\Psi_{tot}(x;k)$.
+The first requirement follows from the fact that at the final stage of the OCS the total wave function $\Psi_{tot}(x,t)$ represents (see (\ref{5})) the superposition of two non-overlapping wave packets $\Psi_{tr}(x,t)$ and $\Psi_{ref}(x,t)$.
+Thus, to provide the fulfilment of this property for any function $\mathcal{A}(k)$, the stationary SWFs must be such that, for any values of $x$ and $k$, \begin{itemize} \item[(a)] $\Psi_{tot}(x,k)=\psi_{tr}(x,k)+\psi_{ref}(x,k)$. \end{itemize} In this case, the time-dependent SWFs